clevermethod/lessons-sass/README.md

     * If done correctly, you will see in your inspector, your rules as well as a link to the scss file that contains it.
 8. In source control, **ignore** `.sass-cache`
     * this cache is rebuilt for each person and doesnt need to be version controlled.
-9. Commit
+9. Update
-10. Update
+    * You may get a conflict on the compiled css and map files.
+Just accept the incoming changes and rerun your watch `bash` file.
+Since the compiled file is just the output of various inputs (that did not have conflicts), it will get remade with the other person's changes and your own.
-    * You may get a conflict of the compiled css file.
-Just accept the incoming changes and rerun your watch file.
-Since the compiled file is just the output of various input, it will get remade with the other person's changes and your own.
+10. Commit
 11. Deployment
     * Since the compiled file is not totally minified, it is easy to compare up differences to various environments.
 12. Collaboration / parallel development / stagger release
     * Since each page / section is seperated, development is siloed to those developers working on those sections of the site.
-    * This is further safe-guarded with the following convention (start every scss file - generic ones, with a page identifier):
+    * This is further safe-guarded with the following convention (start every scss file, minus generic ones, with a page identifier):
 ~~~~
     <body class="pageIdentifier">
         <div id="Rule"></div>